teach-afp/www/input/lecture8.md

                                                           Left e  -> return (Left e)
                                                           Right a -> ... k a ... ```

-  Observer, however, that `k a :: MyExceptT e m b` while we need an expression of type `m (Either e b)`, which is contained in `k a`.
+  Observe, however, that `k a :: MyExceptT e m b` while we need an expression of type `m (Either e b)`, which is contained in `k a`.
 Thus, we extract it by simply applying `except`.